deis/deis/README.md

 # Installation

 Deis is a set of Docker containers that can be deployed anywhere including public cloud, private cloud, bare metal or your workstation.
-You will need Docker and Vagrant to get started.
+You will need [Docker](https://www.docker.io/) and [Vagrant](http://www.vagrantup.com/) to get started.

 ## Boot CoreOS

-Start a CoreOS virtual machine on VirtualBox.
+First, start a CoreOS virtual machine on VirtualBox.
+From a command prompt, `cd` to the root of the Deis project code and type:

 ```
 vagrant up
 ```

-Export some environment variables so you can connect to the VM using the `docker` and `fleetctl` clients on your workstation.
+Export some environment variables so you can connect to the VM using the `docker` and [`fleetctl`](https://github.com/coreos/fleet#building) clients on your workstation.

 ```
 export DOCKER_HOST=tcp://172.17.8.100:4243